Flexible Finance Options - Buy Now Pay Later (12 months Deferred Payments) or 12 Months Interest-FreeFind Out More

 Another troubling statistic is this: 67% of burglars gain access through a property’s front door.
 Only 3% of those occur as a result of the door accidentally being left open.
 This is why it makes sense to ensure every home’s front door is secure as possible.

-Some simple ways to improve the security of your front door include:
+Here are 9 simple ways to improve the security of your front door:

 Most burglars, however, are opportunists.
 Little thought goes into who they target or when.
 They simply pick the easiest option, with badly maintained doors and poor locking systems being key attractions.